mcpalek/ansible-desktop/README.md

 It will install Ansible , Visual Studio Code , Brave Brawser , Warp terminal etc

-Prerequisit is to creat and copy ssh key to this VM followinf the command below:
+Prerequisit is to creat and copy ssh key to this VM following the command below:

 ssh-keygen -t ed25519 -C "ansible" # here I write /home/aca/.ssh/ansible for the folder in which I am saving the ssh key